-Dinette Table
+Pedestal Table

 The dinette table is a pedestal table.
-The top is stored between the galley and the captains chair, the pedestal is stored in back of the rear center sofa accessed by opening the two rear cargo doors.
-The pedestal table can be placed in floor mounted threaded holders located between the dinette seats or the 2nd row captain chairs.
+The pedestal is stored in the front overhead behind the television.
+The table is stored behind the roadside captain chair.
+The pedestal table can be placed in floor mounted threaded holders located between the 2nd row captain chairs.
 The pedestal is inserted into the floor cups and twisted to lock into place.
+The table top is made of Corian and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.
+A protective pad should always be placed under hot utensils.